AndreRl/Test-Account/README.md

 + Can Test account be logged into?
 + Cannot change password or email
 + Ability to view the following statistics: MyBB Version, PHP Version, SQL Engine
-+ Utilizes Group Permissions to toggle: Posting, Reputation, Signatures, Avatars, Private Messaging
++ Utilizes Group Permissions to toggle: Posting, Reputation, Signatures, Avatars, Private Messaging, AdminCP

 Bugs, Suggestions and Comments
 -----------